Meet the Team

 Natalie

 Natalie was born and raised in Grand Rapids, Michigan.
-She is beginning her third year in the Teacher Education Program at Boyce College.
+She is finishing her third year in the Teacher Education Program at Boyce College.
 Her eyes were opened to the overwhelming need for missionary workers through the intercessory prayer for Ramadan during her first year.
 This made such an impact on her, giving her a heart for Muslims and the Great Commission in general.
 By interning at the Jenkins Center, she hopes to gain experience and wisdom, learning to evangelize and being mentored by the other members of the team.
 After graduation, Natalie hopes to become a teacher and settle overseas, faithfully sharing the gospel in whichever country she ends up in.

 Become an Intern